tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - implementing facade requires that we compose the facade with its subsystem and use delegation to perform the work of the facade.

+## Template Method Pattern

+   - defines the skeleton of an algorithm in a method, deferring some steps to subclasses.

+   - Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

+   - The template method’s abstract class may define: concrete methods, abstract methods and hooks.

+   - Abstract methods are  implemented by subclasses.

+   - Hooks - are methods that do nothing or default behavior in the abstract class, but may be overridden in the subclass.

+   - To prevent subclasses from changing the algorithm in the template method, declare the template method as final.

 # Design principles

   - Encapsulate what varies